arimendelow/RedwoodUI/README.md

 View existing components by building this repo and running `yarn rw storybook`.

-Alternatively, this Storybook has been published on Chromatic [here](https://6525bb94aba230a3c956f05b-ogxkhkrtib.chromatic.com/).
+Alternatively, the Storybook automatically publishes to Chromatic [here](https://main--6525bb94aba230a3c956f05b.chromatic.com/).
 Please note that because customizing happens at build-time, you can't change the design system in Storybook, but you can toggle between light and dark mode.

 NOTE: We haven't yet removed the API side, but it is not in use.
 There have also been no pages added - this PoC is currently Storybook only.